mozilla/url-classifier-exceptions-manager/README.md

-# url-classifier-excpetions-manager
+# url-classifier-exceptions-manager
-A tool to manage UrlClassifier excpetions on the RemoteSettings server.
+A tool to manage UrlClassifier exceptions on the RemoteSettings server.